kenware/http-notification/README.md

   **Request**

-  Grab the token from the account login
+  Grab the token from the account login.

   Grab topic name from the list of topics above

   ```